MachinisteWeb/EditAtlas/README.md

 	};
 }(website));

-exports.preRender = website.preRender;
+exports.changeVariation = website.changeVariation;
 ```

 you could to check if a user can or can not edit the text.
-Similar implementation run in [BlogAtlas](https://github.com/Haeresis/BlogAtlas/).
+Similar implementation run in [BookAtlas](https://github.com/Haeresis/BookAtlas/).

 So the above code could be written as following injection with variable `fs` and `fc`: